Tallinn Airport: Tram

-The best connection between downtown Tallinn and the airport is provided by tramline "4".
+Connection between downtown Tallinn and the airport is provided by tram lines "T2" and "T4".
 The tram network extension to the airport terminal was opened on 1 September 2017.
-Trams mostly go with 6-minute intervals, the journey from downtown to the airport (and vice versa) takes 18–19 minutes.
+Trams mostly go with 5-minute intervals, the journey from downtown to the airport (and vice versa) takes 18–19 minutes.
 Trams run through the 150-metre long Ülemiste tram tunnel beneath the Tallinn-Narva railway.
 Like all public transportation in Tallinn, the tram is free to the city's residents.

-In 2023, the tram service was suspended due to construction of Rail Baltica terminal.
-The service will be unavailable until June 2026.
+In 2023, the tram service was suspended due to construction of the Vanasadam tram line and later the construction of the Rail Baltica terminal.
+Service was restored on 1st August 2026.